tepley/proxy-converter/README.md

 This tool can currently migrate the following Avi_Proxy annotations to CRDs

 Converted to HostRule CRDs
-VirtualService - Application Profile Reference, SSLKeyandCertificate Reference, WAF Policy Reference, WIP - DS Reference
+VirtualService - GSLB FQDN, Application Profile Reference, SSLKeyandCertificate Reference, WAF Policy Reference, WIP - DS Reference

 Converted to HTTPRule CRDs
 Pool - HealthMonitor Reference, LoadBalancing Algorithm, LoadBalancing Algorithm Hash, WIP - TLS Re-Encryption

-Converted to GSLBHostRule CRDs (GSLB Services will be created based on Host/Domain Name value) GSLBService - Domain Name, HealthMonitor Reference, TTL
+Converted to GSLBHostRule CRDs (GSLB Services will be updated based on Host/Domain Name value) GSLBService - Domain Name, HealthMonitor Reference, TTL

 Unsupported Annotations
 ** If there are corner cases where we have working avi_proxy source examples please contact me so that I can add a the proper functionality and flags as needed. **

-GSLB FQDN (HostRuleCRD) - No source in avi_proxy to convert from

 GSLB Third Party Members - No source in avi_proxy to convert from